 - Same goes for countless country artists, with George Strait being the most successful of the lot (currently, at least from a radio and album sales standpoint).
 Others are way too numerous to mention, although guys like Merle Haggard, Willie Nelson, Dolly Parton, Kenny Rogers and Hank Williams, Jr. immediately come to mind.

 - And for 1970s and early-1980s hard rock and metal musicians, who are past 50 (some of them even pushing 60) by now, like AC/DC, Black Sabbath, Deep Purple and the aforementioned Aerosmith.

 - The Rolling Stones.
-Both Mick Jagger and Keith Richards are 68, and the band's been touring for 50 of those years.
+Both Mick Jagger and Keith Richards are 70, and the band's been touring for more than 50 of those years.
 Do they seem like they're gonna stop any time soon?
 Very probably not.

 - In Professional Wrestling, any wrestler in his late 40s and beyond who can still kick ass and take a beating definitely counts.

 - The most recent examples: Ricky "The Dragon" Steamboat, Shawn Michaels, and The Undertaker at WrestleMania 25.
 WOW.
 Three men over 40 (and in Steamboat's case, almost 60 and had been retired since suffering a career-ending back injury in a match against "Stunning" Steve Austin"- from a bump on the apron, not from something Austin did- back in August 1994) showed up practically everyone under 40.
 And throw in Jimmy Snuka, still wrestling at the age of 69, and Mae Young, who is an octogenarian, current WWE Diva, and has been in every decade of professional wrestling since the 1930s.